Purdue-CS193/homework-0-JalenZY/index.md

 ## Welcome to GitHub Pages
+### What to expect in CS193
+-More interactions with TA, like asking questions
+-Try my best to shoulder fundamental skills of coding and programming

+## My hobby
+-Playing basketball
+-Watching Formula 1(Lewis Hamilton is my favorite driver) and anime -Travelling outside(My recent plan in the future is to travel to Montreal and Toronto)

+# A little bit about myself
+-My real name is Zhengyi Jiang, you can also call me Jalen.
+-I come from Liyang, China.
+-I want to transfer to Data Science major(My current major is Game Design).

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.